Dieting: Exclusion diet

+Nutrient-dense diets

+Nutrient-dense diets often allow for more flexibility in calories, assuming that eating high-quality, nutrient-dense foods will naturally lead to a healthier weight, better satiety, and lifestyle sustainability.
+These diets prioritize foods that are high in nutrients relative to their caloric content, such as vegetables and fruits.

-The Mediterranean diet is characterized by high consumption of vegetables, fruits, legumes, whole-grain cereals, seafood, olive oil, and nuts.
+The Mediterranean Diet is characterized by high consumption of vegetables, fruits, legumes, whole-grain cereals, seafood, olive oil, and nuts.
 Red meat, dairy and alcohol are only recommended in moderation.
 Studies show that the Mediterranean diet is associated with short term as well as long term weight loss in addition to health and metabolic benefits.

+Dietary Approaches to Stop Hypertension (DASH) promotes eating plenty of fruits and vegetables, lean meats, dairy, and essential micronutrients; limiting sodium intake to about 1,500 mg per day; and choosing fresh, minimally processed foods.
+The DASH diet has been shown to lower many disease risk factors, including high blood pressure and long-term weight gain, and is consistently linked to reduced risks of major health events.
+A modified version of the DASH diet—higher in vegetable-based fats and lower in carbohydrates, similar to the Mediterranean diet—has also been shown to improve cardiometabolic health.

+The Mayo Clinic Diet diet begins with a two-week period of identifying five unhealthy habits, replacing them with five healthy habits, and adopting five bonus habits, including prioritizing fruits and vegetables, of which dieters can eat as many as they want.
+It puts carbohydrates, meat and dairy, fats, and sweets into progressively more limited daily allowances.
+The diet emphasizes setting realistic goals, replacing poor health habits with good ones, and conscious portion control.
+The remainder of the program is based in large part on a combination of portion control and physical activity.
+This part of the program is designed to allow the safe loss of one to two pounds per week, or 50 to 100 pounds (22 to 45 kilograms) over the course of a year.

-Detox
+Detox diet

 Detox diets are promoted with unsubstantiated claims that they can eliminate "toxins" from the human body.
 Many of these diets use herbs or celery and other juicy low-calorie vegetables.
 Detox diets can include fasting or exclusion (as in juice fasting).
 Detox diets tend to result in short-term weight loss (because of calorie restriction), followed by weight gain.

 Environmentally sustainable

 Another kind of diet focuses not on the dieter's health effects, but on its environment.
 The One Blue Dot plan of the BDA offers recommendations towards reducing diets' environmental impacts, by: